BY-LAWS OF THE LIBERTARIAN PARTY OF KANSAS

 Section 1.
 Formation Of

-The State Chair may, with the advice and consent of the State Executive Committee, appoint standing or temporary committees of the party.
+The Executive Committee may appoint ad hoc committees of the party.
 These committees may include, but are not limited to, Constitution and By-Laws; Finance; Judiciary; Educational and Publicity; and Candidate Recruitment.

 Section 2.
 Terms of Office

-Appointed committee members serve at the pleasure of the State Chair.
+Appointed ad hoc committees serve at the pleasure of the Executive Committee.